 By embedding audio conferencing in your own apps, you could allow these two parties to reach each other and in one click they could ask for a third party to step in and help them.

-Wazo Enterprise Programmable Communication provides all the APIs to build such use cases and many other communication scenarios.
+Wazo Enterprise Unified Communication provides all the APIs to build such use cases and many other communication scenarios.
 Using the free visual builder Node-Red, you could build your own flow answering your business needs in a couple of clicks.

 Create an audio conferencing system with programmable voice